 Accredited surgery centers are certified by Medicare, the American Association for Accreditation of Ambulatory Surgery Facilities (AAAASF), the Accreditation Association for Ambulatory Health Care (AAAHC), or the Joint Commission of Healthcare Organizations (JCAHO).

 Choosing the right surgeon isn’t the only essential component to achieving a safe and successful surgery.
 Ultimately, the success of your procedure will be a team effort.
 You can contribute by discussing your medical history and your desired outcomes with your surgeon.

 Prior to your procedure, you will have a physical exam and a discussion of your medical history.
 During this process, there will be the opportunity to discuss current or past medical conditions, as well as medications or supplements you may be taking.
 You will also have the chance to discuss your goals at length.
 If you censor or neglect to mention important information regarding your health, you may increase your risk of complications.

-Ensuring a safe and successful surgery is Dr. Mosser’s number one goal.
-In addition to years of training and expertise in the fields of plastic and reconstructive surgery, Dr. Mosser is a long-standing member of the American Board of Plastic Surgery.
+Ensuring a safe and successful surgery is our number one goal.
+In addition to years of training and expertise in the fields of plastic and reconstructive surgery, our surgeons are a long-standing member of the American Board of Plastic Surgery.

 All surgeries are performed with a board-certified anesthesiologist, and our surgeons maintain privileges at several local San Francisco hospitals and surgery centers:

 Providing proper post-operative care is also essential to a healthy recovery.
-For this reason, Dr. Mosser performs all post-surgical evaluations personally rather than a nurse or other health care provider.
+For this reason, our surgeons performs all post-surgical evaluations personally rather than a nurse or other health care provider.
 This gives them the opportunity to identify and immediately intervene on any issues that may occur after surgery.